Cynthiaz1012/SchoolSystem/README.md

 # School System

-## Author: Cynthia Zhang 2557705
+## Author
+**Cynthia Zhang**
+Student ID: **2557705**

+## Project Description

-This is a project for the final project of Introduction of Programming
+This project is the **final project for Introduction to Programming**.

-This project mimic a school system that allows the students to register and drop a course and allow the teacher to display scores of a course
+It simulates a **school management system**.

+The system allows:
+- Students to register and drop courses
+- Courses to manage students, assignments, and scores
+- Teachers to generate, calculate, and display student scores